DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

  <br>
  <br>

-3. Then double-click "administrator" or right-click and click on "properties".
+3. Then double-click "administrator" or right-click and click "Properties".

 ![](/assets/blog/enabling-administrator-account-3.png)